jmagman/flutter-wiki/Compiling-the-engine.md

   and link flags that lead to faster compilation and better debugging symbols.
   If you are trying to do performance testing with a local build, do not use the `--unopt` flag.
+- Link Time Optimization: Optimized builds also perform Link Time Optimization of all binaries.
+This makes the linker take a lot of time and memory to produce binaries.
+If you need optimized binaries but don't want to perform LTO, add the `--no-lto` flag.
 - Android and iOS expect both a `host` and `android` (or `ios`) build.
 It is critical to recompile the host build after upgrading the Dart SDK (e.g. via a `gclient sync` after merging up to head), since artifacts from the host build need to be version matched to